Street-Captain/redditShowerThoughtBot/README.md

 # Reddit ShowerThoughtBot For Youtube
 This program scraps data from reddit using the reddit api, and uploads it to youtube.
+I have been running a channel that executes this script at 3:00 AM everyday.
+You can find it at https://www.youtube.com/channel/UCQPCWqI94BfdV26Qamp2JGA

 The program will scrap the reddit api and optain the top shower thoughts of the day.
 It will then take those posts and compile them into images.
 It will also compile those posts into audio files.
 Between posts, a buffer image will show.
 After all the posts have been compiled into images with their corresponding audio segments, background music will be added.
 The video will then be uploaded to youtube.